rahul3002/InterviewCrusher/Computer-Networking/Computer-Networking.md

 - 3.It can be taken to the **post office, dropped off into a post box, or picked up.**
 - 4.The receiver’s end can be a **P.O. box, a home or an office.**

+## Independent Evolution in Networks#

+The applications in the application layer can send and receive almost any form of data, be it an mp3 file or a word document.

+## Encapsulation & Decapsulation#

+Each layer adds its own header to the message coming from above and the receiving entity on the other end removes it.
+The information in each header is useful for transmitting the message to the layer above.
+Adding the header is called encapsulation and removing it is called decapsulation.
+Have a look at the following drawing to see how this works.

+We have not given names to these layers because we have not introduced them yet, but the general idea is depicted.

+## The Open Systems Interconnection (OSI) Model

+### Common Models#

+There are several models along which computer networks are organized.
+The two most common ones are the Open Systems Interconnection (OSI) model and the Transmission Control Protocol/Internet Protocol (TCP/IP) model.

+### The OSI Model
+The OSI Model was developed in the '70s by the Organization for Standardization (ISO).
+At this time, the Internet was in its infancy and its protocols had not fully matured.
+The OSI model provides a standard for different computer systems to be able to communicate with each other.

+The Layers of the OSI Model

+The model splits up a communication system into 7 abstract layers, stacked upon each other.

+Network protocols are implemented in software, hardware or a combination of both, and their hardware and software components are organized into these layers.
+So the main purpose of this ‘network stack’ is to understand how the components of these protocols fit into the stack and work with each other.

+Here are some key responsibilities of each layer.
+Note that we are listing only some of the responsibilities of each layer

+## Application Layer
+- These applications or protocols are almost always implemented in software.
+- End-users interact with the application layer.
+- The application layer is where most end-user applications such as web browsing and email live.
+- The application layer is where an outgoing message starts its journey so it provides data for the layer below.

+## Presentation Layer#
+- Presents data in a way that can be easily understood and displayed by the application layer.

+- Encoding is an example of such presentation.
+The underlying layers might use a different character encoding compared to the one used by the application layer.
+The presentation layer is responsible for the translation.
+- Encryption (changing the data so that it is only readable by the parties it was intended for) is also usually done at this layer.

+- Abstracts: the presentation layer assumes that a user session is being maintained by the lower layers and transforms content presentation to suit the application.

+- End-to-end Compression: The presentation layer might also implement end to end compression to reduce the traffic in the network.